Rudolf Buchbinder | Biography

 Rudolf Buchbinder opened the latest chapter in a long and distinguished career in April 2019 when he signed an exclusive contract with Deutsche Grammophon.
 While hailed for his recordings of the music of Haydn and Mozart, he is most closely associated with the keyboard works of Beethoven.
 He has performed the complete cycle of thirty-two piano sonatas over sixty times, often on seven consecutive days.
 “I am never finished with this music,” he told the Guardian (London) a few years ago.
 “I learn every time.
 It is a challenge every time.”
 Appropriately enough, therefore, his initial collaborations with the Yellow Label formed part of the Beethoven 2020 celebrations, marking the 250th anniversary of the composer’s birth.

-For his first release, Buchbinder created a programme based on the Diabelli Variations, commissioning a new set of responses to Diabelli’s theme from eleven contemporary composers.
-He also recorded the original waltz theme, Beethoven’s monumental set of variations and a selection of the other variations commissioned by Diabelli.
-The Diabelli Project was released in March 2020 to coincide with the recital at the Vienna Musikverein at which Buchbinder gave the world premieres of the eleven new commissions.
+His first DG release was based on the Diabelli Variations and featured a newly commissioned set of responses to Diabelli’s theme from eleven contemporary composers, the original waltz theme, Beethoven’s own monumental set of variations and some of the other variations commissioned by Diabelli.
+The Diabelli Project was released in March 2020 to coincide with the Vienna Musikverein recital at which Buchbinder premiered the eleven new commissions.

-His second DG recording, released in October 2020, paired Beethoven’s Piano Concerto No. 1 with the Variations on an original theme in F major, op.
-34. The Concerto was recorded live in 2016 with the Berliner Philharmoniker and Christian Thielemann, while the Op.
-34 Variations were recorded in August 2019, alongside the Diabelli Variations.
+His second DG recording (October 2020) paired the First Piano Concerto with the Variations on an original theme in F major, op.
+34. The former was recorded (live) in 2016 with the Berliner Philharmoniker and Christian Thielemann, the latter in August 2019.

 Issued in September 2021, Beethoven: Piano Concertos documented Buchbinder’s historic Vienna Musikverein cycle with five of the world’s finest orchestras and conductors.
-He recorded the Second Piano Concerto with the Bavarian Radio Symphony Orchestra and Mariss Jansons, the conductor’s last concert recording before his death in late 2019.
-Andris Nelsons and the Leipzig Gewandhausorchester opened the cycle with the First, while the Third, Fourth and Fifth were recorded with the Münchner Philharmoniker and Valery Gergiev, Dresden Staatskapelle and Christian Thielemann, and Wiener Philharmoniker and Riccardo Muti respectively.
-In the event, only four of the five concerts could be given at the Musikverein as originally planned.
+He recorded Concerto No. 2 with the Symphonieorchester des Bayerischen Rundfunks and Mariss Jansons, the conductor’s last concert recording before his death in late 2019.
+Andris Nelsons and the Gewandhausorchester opened the cycle with the First, while Nos.
+3, 4 and 5 were recorded with the Münchner Philharmoniker and Valery Gergiev, Dresden Staatskapelle and Christian Thielemann, and Wiener Philharmoniker and Riccardo Muti respectively.
 The final concert, featuring No. 4, took place in Dresden in October 2020, during the interval between lockdowns.

-Released in November 2022, the pianist’s latest album is entitled Soirée de Vienne.
+Issued in November 2022, the pianist’s next recording was Soirée de Vienne.
 Featuring music by Beethoven, Chopin, Schubert, Schumann and Strauss, it captures the lost world of the salon and pays tribute to the rich cultural life of 19th-century Vienna.
-“We all have impossible dreams,” says Buchbinder.
-“And one such dream gave rise to this album: I’d so much like to attend a Viennese soirée where all the composers on this recording are assembled.”

 Rudolf Buchbinder was born on 1 December 1946 in Leitmeritz, a market town in Czechoslovakia.
 He made meteoric progress on his parents’ piano and, at the age of five, became the youngest student ever to be admitted to the Vienna Academy of Music; five years later, he performed for the Austrian Chancellor at the Musikverein.
 His interpretations of the Viennese Classical and Romantic repertoire rest on technical foundations established during his studies with Bruno Seidlhofer in Vienna.